HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Work Queues

-For asynchronous requests using Task, it may be beneficial for Payers and EHRs to pre-coordinate and agree upon a set of  "request-tags" to communicate the general type of request being made.
-The EHR can use these Payer supplied tags to aid in filtering and sorting Tasks.
-For example, assuming the EHR has work queues based on request criteria, tags could be used by the EHR to place a Task in the appropriate work queue.
+For asynchronous requests using Task, it may be beneficial for Data Consumers and Data Sources to pre-coordinate and agree upon a set of  "request-tags" to communicate the general type of request being made.
+The Data Source can use these Data Consumer supplied tags to aid in filtering and sorting Tasks.
+For example, assuming the Data Source has work queues based on request criteria, tags could be used by the Data Source to place a Task in the appropriate work queue.

 The [CDex Work Queue Value Set] is a set work queue tags that the provider may use in their workflow to process request.
 The `Task.meta.tag` is used to tag the Task with the work queue hint.
 Examples using these tags are provided below.